saleguas/context_menu/README.md

 # Quickstart

+Let's say you want to make a basic context menu entry when you right click a file.
 1. If you haven't already Install the library via pip:
 ```commandline
 python -m pip install context_menu
 ```
 2. Create and compile the menu:

+It's  super easy!
-You can create menus in as little as 3 lines:
+You can create entries in as little as 3 lines:

 ```python
     from context_menu import menus